-The Life Sciences Department houses the following programs: Biology, Biotechnology, Sustainability, and Sustainable Urban Agriculture.
+The Life Sciences Department houses the following programs: Biology, Biotechnology, and Sustainable Agriculture.

 Biology is a natural science that focuses on physical and chemical processes of living organisms.
 This discipline explores how organisms acquire and use energy to maintain homeostasis, how they reproduce, and how they interact with each other and their environment.
 Scientific processes are emphasized as a means of answering these biological questions.
 Biologists rely heavily on a chemistry foundation since living organisms are chemical systems.
 Click here for more information on our Biology program.